-- A. Only developed areas with streets or areas immediately adjacent to the developed areas planned for urban growth? - B. Undeveloped areas outside the urban service area not immediately adjacent to the developed area and not planned for urban growth?
+- areas planned for urban growth? - B. Undeveloped areas outside the urban service area not immediately adjacent to the

 Has your community adopted a "fix-it-first" policy as part of the Capital Improvement Program process that sets priorities for upgrading existing facilities and infrastructure before new facilities or infrastructure are built?